themoos/essential-moos/Essentials/pShare/readme.md

 ```
 var_name->route & route & route....
 ```
-where a route has the form
+so a re-direction to a ampersand delimited set of routes.
+Here a route has the form
 ```
-new_name: destination
+[new_name:]destination
 ```
-and destination is one of
+where `new_name` is a optional new variable name and `destination` is one of

 * an address and port pair "address:port"
 * a multicast channel as described later.